Proc3ss/reVEmind/README.md

  - Updated combat regexp to include single word names and all digit names

 ADDED:
  - Ive added two different build wich both do the same thing.
 The only difference being that one is a single executable and the other contains a bunch of files for you to look at if your into that sort of thing.
 Both were built at the same time and should work equally well.
-They are named EXE and Full_Dist
+They are named EXE and Full_Dist.

-  Get Started:
+GET STARTED:

-    Download one of the above mentioned builds.
+ - Download one of the above mentioned builds.

-    Run reVEmind.exe
+ - Run reVEmind.exe

-  For the most part you can ignore the garbage in the console, remember this is an Alpha release so I havent put alot of time into cleaning out my debug stuff.

 First Time Running: <-!!!!!THIS IS IMPORTANT
 YOU MUST SELECT THE CORRECT LOG FOLDER!

     File > Select Folder ( the default location is C:\Users\USER\Documents\EVE\logs\Gamelogs )